Is Canola Oil Bad for You?

 The other concern is over the development of genetically modified food, something which about 60% of Canada's canola oil production may contain.
 This is part of a different, much bigger argument on the risks of genetically modified food.
 If you want to negate its potential adverse effects, using organic cold-pressed canola oil will cut these arguments against it down.
 If there oil has been subjected to rigorous testing and quality control, it should be a great option for you.
 If you are still too concerned about production quality, then only use organic cold pressed canola oil.

-If you'd like to read similar articles to Is Canola Oil Bad for You?, we recommend you browse around our Healthy living category.
+If you want to read similar articles to Is Canola Oil Bad for You?, we recommend you visit our Healthy living category.